Local random quantum circuits are approximate polynomial-designs: Applications

-Below we give three applications of \corref{main-design}, each of which might be of independent interest. \textbf{Application I: Fooling small quantum circuits.} A first application of \corref{main-design} is related to pseudo-randomness properties of efficiently generated states and unitaries.
+\textbf{Application I: Fooling small quantum circuits.} A first application of \corref{main-design} is related to pseudo-randomness properties of efficiently generated states and unitaries.
 A folklore result in quantum information theory says that the overwhelming majority of quantum states on $n$ qubits cannot be distinguished (with a non-negligible bias) from the maximally mixed state by any measurement which can be implemented by subexponential-sized quantum circuits~\cite{BMW09,GFE09}.
 Thus, even though such states are very well distinguishable from the maximally mixed state (since they are pure), this is only the case by using unreasonable measurements from a computational point of view.
 A drawback of this result is that the states themselves require exponential-sized quantum circuits even to be approximated (by applying the circuit to the $\ket{0}^{\otimes n}$ state).
-For given an $n$-qubit state which can be prepared by a circuit of $k$ gates, one can always distinguish it from the maximally mixed state by a measurement implementable by $k+O(n)$ gates: One simply applies the conjugate unitary to the circuit which creates the state (which is also a circuit of $k$ gates) and measures if one has the $\ket{0}^{\otimes n}$ state or not.
+For given an $n$-qubit state which can be prepared by a circuit of $k$ gates, one can always distinguish it from the maximally mixed state by a measurement implementable by $k+O(\log(1/\eps))$ gates: One simply applies the conjugate unitary to the circuit which creates the state (which is also a circuit of $k$ gates) and measures $\log(1/\eps)$ qubits to see if they are each in the $\ket 0$ state or not.

-An interesting question in this respect posed by Aaronson \cite{Aarblog} is the following: Can such a form of data hiding (of whether one has a particular pure state or the maximally mixed state) against bounded-sized quantum circuits be realized efficiently?
-More concretely, can we find a state which can be created by a circuit of size $s$, yet is indistinguishable from the maximally mixed state by any measurement implementable by circuits of size $r$, for $r$ not too much smaller than $s$?
+An interesting question in this respect posed in \cite{Aarblog} is the following: Can such a form of data hiding (of whether one has a particular pure state or the maximally mixed state) against bounded-sized quantum circuits be realized efficiently?
+More concretely, can we find a state which can be created by a circuit of size $s$, yet is indistinguishable from the maximally mixed state by any measurement implementable by circuits of size $r$, for $r$ sufficiently smaller than $s$?
 Using \corref{main-design} we can show that this is indeed the case.
-In fact, this is a generic property of states that can be created by circuits of size $s$: \corhiding{ Let $\left( \nu_{LR, d, n} \right)^{*s}$ be the distribution on $\mathbb{U}(d^{n})$ induced by $s$ steps of the local random quantum circuit model.
-Then
+In fact, this is a generic property of states that can be created by circuits of size $s$: \corhiding{ Let $\left( \nu_{\text{LR}, d, n} \right)^{*s}$ be the distribution on $\mathbb{U}(d^{n})$ induced by $s$ steps of the local random quantum circuit model.
+Then for every $\delta \leq 1/20$,